JennEYoon/datasciY/chatgpt/readme.md

 I am new to Javascript.
 I experiment with using OpenAI ChatGPT to write html, css, and javascript code for a simple, interactive, Platform Game.
 Uses canvas and keyboard event handlers and event listeners.

-Project: Batch preocessing csv file using Pandas and Python.
+Project: Batch reading .csv file using Pandas and Python.
+Break up a large data file into 100 line chunks to be read and processed into a Pandas DataFrame.